 Now WordPress has all the information it needs to parse the user request.
 It starts by checking the rewrite rules to match the user’s request.

-And then runs query variable filters, request action hook, and sends header request.
+And then runs query variable filters, requests a action hook, and sends a header request.

 25. Run Query